 Installing and configuring a Verizon 9100EM wired home network in Windows XP

-Creating a wired home network with a FiOS connection and a Verizon 9100EM router requires five major steps in Windows XP and 2000.
+Creating a wired home network with a Fios connection and a Verizon 9100EM router requires five major steps.

 Step 1: Verifying the installation of your Verizon 9100EM router